yujunz/gitlab.com-runbooks/troubleshooting/gitlab-pages.md

     Note that the AND must be all caps and the quotes are necessary around the word `gitlab-pages`.

 1. This will help isolate which worker is having an issue.
-You can also use Kibana to look for patterns :
+You can also use Kibana to look for patterns:

     ```
     "gitlab-pages" AND 404 AND "https://pages.gitlab.io"